BroadbandForum/usp-test/01-messages-and-path-names.md

        request {
          delete {
            allow_partial: false
-           obj_paths: 'Device.LocalAgent.Subscription.<non-existant instance identifier>.'
+           obj_paths: 'Device.LocalAgent.Subscription.<non-existent instance identifier>.'
          }
        }
      }
     ```

 2. Allow the EUT to send an DeleteResp.

 ### Test Metrics

-1. The EUT sends a DeleteResp containing an empty oper_success element.
+1. The EUT sends a DeleteResp containing an empty `oper_success` element.

 ## 1.26 Delete message with allow partial false, invalid object

 ### Purpose

 The purpose of this test is to validate that the EUT properly handles a
-Delete message when the allow_partial element is set to false, and the
+Delete message when the `allow_partial` element is set to false, and the
 object to be deleted is invalid.

 ### Functionality Tag